shanima333/wordpress-dynamic-inventory/README.md

-# Ansible playbook to create EC2 instance and
+# Ansible playbook to create EC2 instance and install wordpress

 Playbook to :
 - create EC2 instance